hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ---
 layout: "cloud"
 page_title: "Using Private Modules - Private Module Registry - Terraform Cloud and Terraform Enterprise"
+description: |-
+  Learn to find available modules, include modules in configurations, and run configurations with private modules.
 ---

 # Using Modules from the Terraform Cloud Private Module Registry